Michel Fourniret: Arrest, trial and imprisonment

 Fourniret was arrested at his home in Sart-Custinne, Belgium, on 26 June 2003 after a failed attempt to kidnap a 13-year-old girl.
 He and Olivier were interrogated extensively but to no avail.
 A year later, Olivier told the police that her husband had killed a number of people since 1987.
-Fourniret confessed to killing eight women — aged between 12 and 30 — and a man who has never been identified.
+Fourniret confessed to killing eight women aged between 12 and 30, and a man who has never been identified.
 The bodies of four of the identified victims had been discovered in France and Belgium between 1988 and 2002.

-Olivier was arrested, as well, and she and Fourniret were extradited to France, where they helped police find the bodies of three of the four missing victims over the next two years.
+Olivier was also arrested, and she and Fourniret were extradited to France, where they helped police find the bodies of three of the four missing victims over the next two years.
 The trial took place in Charleville-Mézières between 27 March and 28 May 2008.
 Fourniret was found guilty of the murders of all seven of the victims whose bodies had been found.
 He was sentenced to life in prison without the possibility of parole.
 Olivier was sentenced to life with no possibility of parole for 28 years.
 Fourniret and Olivier were also ordered to pay €1.5 million in moral compensation to family members of the victims.
 Neither appealed their sentences.

 Fourniret admitted to eight murders prior to his trial in 2008.
 He was convicted of seven of these and sentenced to life in prison.

+In November 2023, the trial of his former wife and accomplice Monique Olivier for three murders, including Joanna Parrish and Estelle Mouzin, began.